 Before joining WCV/WEC, Shannon was the Field Director for the 2007 Sound Transit campaign and a 2006 Pierce County state legislative race.
 Shannon has a bachelor’s degree from Pacific Lutheran University in Tacoma, Washington.
 A native northwesterner, Shannon loves the outdoors and can often be found hiking around Mt.
 Rainier, swimming in Lake Washington, or running the Burke-Gilman Trail.

 Kristi manages WCV’s social media and email communications and is a graduate of Seattle University with a degree in Environmental Studies and Biology.
 She was previously a climate campaign intern with Washington Environmental Council and also interned with King County’s Water and Land Resources Division.
 Kristi brings a passion for racial and social justice to her work, and is an organizer with the Environmental Professionals of Color Seattle.
 In her free time, Kristi enjoys painting, cooking, and finding the best happy hour on Capitol Hill.

 Sean has almost 20 years of experience working for nonprofits, starting back in 1997 when he first worked for Washington Environmental Council as the Office Manager/Development Associate.
 Starting in 2001, he worked at an organization that provided technology consulting services to nonprofit conservation groups.
 Over the course of nearly a dozen years there, he mostly did administrative, bookkeeping, and HR tasks, with healthy dollops of IT support, fundraising support, Salesforce administration, and proofreading thrown in.
 He started working for WCV (and WEC) in January 2013 as the Administrative Director where he oversees the finances, office administration, and human resources.

-Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and yelling at the TV during soccer games along with his wife.
-But their daughter hates soccer so she has begun the process of believing that her parents are crazy.
+Sean has a degree in Political Science from Western Washington University and in his spare time he enjoys riding his bikes, reading non-fiction, and spending time with his daughter.